joel-mrtn/moneymoney-json-export/README.md

-# Structured JSON export for MoneyMoney
+# Structured JSON Export for MoneyMoney

 A [MoneyMoney](https://moneymoney.app) extension that exports all accounts and transactions into a structured JSON format, preserving the full account hierarchy, transaction details, and metadata.